Our Early Years Curriculum

 The Core Subjects

 Mathematics: We follow the National Curriculum for Maths, placing emphasis on core skills to ensure that an understanding of place value, addition, subtraction, multiplication and division are embedded from an early age.
 Teachers' plan lessons to include a balance of opportunities to develop fluency, reasoning and problem-solving.
-Teachers have been trained in the Mastery Approach and we are currently involved in a Teacher Research Group in this area.
+Teachers have been trained in the Mastery Approach and have been involved in Teacher Research Groups in this area.

 Science: Our science curriculum follows the National Curriculum, organised through topics each term for each year group.